amcaplan/amcaplan.github.io/source/_posts/blog/2016-12-29-diversify-your-learning.markdown

 - blog
 twitter:
   description: Great programmers never stop learning.
 But there's so much to
     learn!
 How do you decide where to focus?
+An ancient teaching may hold the answer.
 ---

 As a programmer, I'm privileged to be part of a field where learning is thought